saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 }
 ```

-I found a very some interesting concepts in the _Dialer_ app at Lollipop.
+I found some interesting concepts in the _Dialer_ app of Lollipop.
 In the contact detail view, the icons are tinted depending the tint color that is applied to the contact picture:

 ![](http://androcode.es/wp-content/uploads/2015/02/dialer_colors1.png)

-This effect can be achieved by dynamically applying a [ColorFilter](http://developer.android.com/reference/android/graphics/ColorFilter.html) to the _CompoundDrawable_ of the _TextView_
+This effect can be achieved dynamically by applying a [ColorFilter](http://developer.android.com/reference/android/graphics/ColorFilter.html) to the _CompoundDrawable_ of the _TextView_

 <br>
 `GUIUtils.java`